aackerman/talks/debugging-node/NOTES.md

 ** v8-profiler demo - create a CPU profile and look at what is taking the most time **

+This demo starts a server to accept requests and does work synchronously before responding to the request.
+We use the v8-profiler module to start CPU profiling as soon as the server is ready to start accepting connections.
+After five requests the server closes and writes the CPU profile to disk.

 ### Memory leaks

 ** v8-profiler demo - create a heap dump and talk about a memory leak **

+This demo starts a server to accept requests and does work synchronously before responding to the request.
+After five requests the server closes we use the v8-profiler module to take a snapshot of the object on the v8 heap and write the snapshot to disk.

 ## node-memwatch